freenas/freenas-docs/userguide/intro.rst

 These major features are new in this version:

-* Change if and when an alert is shown when using space on a dataset.
-  New fields have been added in
+* Change if an alert is shown when using a specific portion of space on a dataset.
+New fields have been added in :ref:`dataset options<zfs_dataset_opts_tab>`.
-  :ref:`dataset options<zfs_dataset_opts_tab>`

 This software has been added or updated: